alda30/OpenFoam-examples/README.md

 OpenFoam-examples
 =================

-Example files of OpenFoam for tutorial purposes.
+Example files of OpenFoam.

+Comments are added to the code for instructional purposes.